EcoTech-WCE-Hackathon/EcoTech/README.md

 ### A project created for WCE Hackathon 2022

-#### EcoTech is a mobile app for reporting E-Waste effeciently and thereby reducing the damage to the environment cauesd by the E-Waste
+#### EcoTech is a mobile app for reporting E-Waste efficiently and thereby reducing the damage to the environment caused by the E-Waste.

 #### Ecotech is based on a business model which makes it sustainable both for the earth and money wise